KrisRehfuss/Scalar/README.md

-# Scalar
 Takes a note and returns the relative bpm

+Keys.py shows the calculations

+K.py hides them